SodiumJu/LinearCDSfold/README.md

 -l <LAMBDA>
 ```

 `LAMBDA` is a scaling parameter of a non-negative real number to balance the contributions of MFE of a coding sequence and its CAI value to the joint optimization objective.
 When the joint objective function defined by LinearDesign is applied (i.e., `OBJECTIVE` is set to `LD`), setting `LAMBDA` to `0` limits the optimization to consider only MFE.
 Otherwise, both MFE and CAI are included, with higher values of `LAMBDA` increasing the weight assigned to CAI.
 In this context, the default value of `LAMBDA` is `3`.
-On the other hand, when the joint objective function defined by DERNA is utilized (i.e., `OBJECTIVE` is set to `DN`), setting `LAMBDA` to `0` restricts the optimization to consider only CAI.
+On the other hand, when the joint objective function defined by DERNA is utilized (i.e., `OBJECTIVE` is set to `DN`), setting `LAMBDA` to `1` restricts the optimization to consider only MFE.
 Otherwise, both MFE and CAI are included, with larger values of `LAMBDA` increasing the contribution of MFE.

 ### Example: